Application for Admission

 - Note: The University of Louisville reserves the right to change programs of study, academic requirements, fees, schedules of courses, the announced academic calendar and deadlines without prior notice.

 - A non-refundable application fee is required with the application form.
 Your application will not be forwarded to the department until this fee is paid.
-Check or money order should be made payable to the "University of Louisville."
-If you are applying online, you can pay with VISA, MasterCard, or a check.
+Please note the following graduate application fee requirements:

 - Note: Paying your online application with a check will delay the process by about 8 business days.
-If you are unsure if you need to pay the fee, please contact the Graduate Admissions Office at (502) 852-3101.
 Once the fee is submitted, it will not be refunded.

 - Applicants for admission to a degree program must submit an official transcript from each college attended.
-All University of Louisville transcripts will automatically be submitted with completion of an application.
+All University of Louisville transcripts will automatically be submitted with the completion of an application.
+Transcripts must be sent directly from the school to Graduate Admissions, in order to be considered official.

 - Applications to non-degree or certificate programs need only submit an official transcript certifying at least a bachelor's degree.